 Adult |

-* Newly diagnosed patients aged 16 or over should go directly to the Young Adult Clinic (Dundee and Perth) or General Adult Diabetes Clinics (Angus and St Andrew’s).
+* Newly diagnosed patients aged 16 -18 years should go directly to the Young Adult Clinic (Dundee and Perth) or General Adult Diabetes Clinics).
+Note that those newly diagnosed, who present in diabetic ketoacdisosis under age of 18 years should be sent in to paediatrics for emergency management.
 Communication between the Adult and Paediatric service is essential to ensure appropriate care is provided according to the needs of each individual patient.

-In Ninewells the monthly teenage clinic (for those aged 16-18yrs) is staffed by the Paediatric diabetes team – medical nursing and dietetic - and includes access to clinical psychology services.
+In Ninewells, the teenage clinic (for those aged 15-18yrs) is staffed by the paediatric diabetes team – medical nursing and dietetic and includes access to clinical psychology services.
 In Ninewells and PRI there is a young adult clinic (staffed by the adult diabetes teams).
-Transfer to these clinics is at the discretion of the paediatric diabetes team based on the physical and emotional maturity of the individual, along with their life circumstances
+Transfer to these clinics is at the discretion of the paediatric diabetes team based on the physical and emotional maturity of the individual, along with their life circumstances.

 Inpatient Care

-Cases of DKA in the age-group < 16 should be admitted and managed in the Paediatric Unit.
+Cases of DKA in the age-group < 18 should be admitted and managed in the Paediatric Unit.
+Ref BSPED guideline 2015

 Back to the top of this page